 What I found most challenging was balancing my studies, competencies and objectives that need to be completed during placement and social life during my placement period.
 I was in placement from 9-5pm, four days a week throughout the year.

 How will your placement experiences help you with your future career?

-Placement period allows you to implement your theory into practice.
-It also improves your communication skills and your team work during that time.
-Likewise, it increases your drive to help others thus motivating you to work harder.
+I believe the placement period allowed me to implement theory into practice.
+It also improved my communication skills and my team working skills.
+Likewise, it increased my drive to help others thus motivating me to work harder.

-What would be your advice to anyone considering studying the BSc (Hons) Radiography (Radiotherapy and Oncology) course?
+What would be your advice to anyone considering studying the BSc Radiography - Radiotherapy and Oncology course?